On this page:

 In line with Small Schools Base Funding, small schools are defined as either primary schools with less than 80.1 students or secondary schools with less than 400 students.

-In order to give protection to small schools and ensure they have sufficient flexibility to manage year-on-year enrolment and funding fluctuations, schools that have surplus balances that exceed the percentage threshold requirements will not have their surpluses reduced below $100,000.
+To support small schools and ensure they have sufficient flexibility to manage year-on-year enrolment and funding fluctuations, schools that have surplus balances that exceed the percentage threshold requirements will not have their surpluses reduced below $100,000.

 Carryover threshold for specialist schools